ikakupa/medusa-nodes-bug-reports/README.md

 ---
 ## Creating an issue

-intro: 'Issues can be created in a variety of ways, so you can choose the most convenient method for your workflow.'
+intro: 'You can create submit an issue quickly following the steps down below.'
-permissions: 'People with read access can create an issue in a repository where issues are enabled. {% data reusables.enterprise-accounts.emu-permission-repo %}'
+permissions: 'People with read access can create an issue in a repository where issues are enabled.
-redirect_from:

 - Step 1: Click on the **"Issues"** button.
 ![chrome_DT5wweCAME](https://user-images.githubusercontent.com/64023824/215857122-563eb9f1-ebe8-4768-9d85-5e4fe0ff260b.png)